 TERMINATEDonce the instance has stopped.

 TERMINATED- A user stopped the instance, or the instance encountered a failure.
-Restart the instance or delete it.
+Start the instance again or delete it.

-The following diagram describes the transition between each instance state:
+The following diagram describes the typical transitions between each instance state:

 Stopping or resetting an instance